-About Waldorf Education
+About Our Inspiration, Waldorf Education

+Clover Hill is inspired by the philosophy of Waldorf education.
 Developed by Rudolf Steiner in 1919, Waldorf education is based on a profound understanding of human development that addresses the needs of the growing child.
 Waldorf teachers strive to transform education into an art that educates the whole child-the heart and the hands, as well as the head.

 With more than 900 Waldorf schools and 1,600 Waldorf early childhood programs on five continents, Waldorf education is truly global-not only in its scope, but also in its approach.
 Wherever it is found, the Waldorf curriculum cultivates within its students a deep appreciation for cultural traditions from around the world while all the while being deeply rooted in its local culture and context.